 This sweater came into being the Sunday morning that I asked Fred, “If you would hypothetically like a sweater, what would you prefer?”
 I was at a stage where I enjoyed planning out projects, choosing the yarn, etc. Fred liked the sweater I had chosen and away I went!

 According to the Ravelry project page, this took me just over a month in 2015 from doing the math, casting on, steeking and putting in the zipper and then modifying the neck.
-It was quite a fast night, given that Lett Lopi goes quickly and the colorwork looks far more complex than it actually is.
+It was quite a fast knit, given that Lett Lopi goes quickly and the colorwork looks far more complex than it actually is.
 It took nearly two years to get photos and finish writing about it.

 The pattern was available for free and online on the Järbo site – as long as I was willing to have it in Swedish.
 Note: click on the Swedish flag to view the PDF.
 You can also get it in English, but then you need to order a book from Ístex.
 See the pattern page on Ravelry for more information.